Close Menu

 • Include a post-workout meal with protein and carbs within 30–60 minutes.

-• Focus on whole foods for nutrients, fiber, and micronutrients.
+• Focus on whole foods for nutrients, fibre, and micronutrients.

 • Hydrate — muscles need water to function optimally.